Natalya Melik Melikyan

-Natalya Melik Melikyan (Armenian: Նատալյա Մելիքի Մելիքյան) (May 20, 1906 – July 25, 1989) was an Armenian scientist.
+Natalya Melik Melikyan (Armenian: Նատալյա Մելիքի Մելիքյան) (May 20, 1906 – July 25, 1989) was an Armenian scientist, Doctor of Biological Sciences, Professor, Honored Scientist of the Armenian SSR (7.03.1967).

 Biography

 Natalya Melikyan (Ter-Meliksetyan) was born on May 20, 1906, in the Murshudali Armenian-populated village of the Surmalinsky Uyezd, Erivan Governorate of the Russian Empire.
 Her father was Melik Ter-Meliksetyan and her mother was Mariam Mkrtchian.
 Melikyan studied at Iğdır primary school for two years.
 In 1918, surviving the Armenian genocide, the Melikyan family found a refuge in Yerevan.

 In 1926, Melikyan graduated from the Yerevan Secondary School N2 after Al. Myasnikyan, Yerevan and for two years worked as a teacher in the Hrazdan region.
 In 1928–1931, she studied in the Department of Biology of Yerevan State University.
 After graduating from the university, she was accepted to the PhD program of the Plant Anatomy and Physiology Department and conducted her research in the Plant Physiology Department of Moscow State University under the supervision of Dmitriy Sabinin in 1933.

 In 1931, Melikyan married Barsegh Grigor Muradian, and they had two children.
 Her husband died in May 1942.

 In 1934, returning to Yerevan, she started working in the newly established Plant Anatomy and Physiology Department of Yerevan State University as a teaching assistant, and afterwards as head of a laboratory.
 In 1939, under the supervision of Professor S.D.
 Lvov's, chair of the Plant Physiology department at Leningrad University, she defended her dissertation with the title "Survey on linseed oil in Armenia," and in 1940 she received the title of associate professor.
 During those years, in collaboration with biologist Alexander Araratyan, she studied oil-producing wild plants, aiming to put them in mass production.
 However, the Second World War interrupted the implementation of all of the projects.